 Impossible!
 There were two! …

 This is my favorite De Pierres series thus far.
-Her writing is compelling and the story asks interesting questions, is fun, full of action, full of interesting characters and has a great female lead.
+Her writing is compelling, the story asks interesting questions, is fun, full of action, full of interesting characters and has a great female lead.
 Plus it’s in Australian English.
 So, a definite yes from me.